We will post the names of anyone who solves any of these puzzles.

 integer sides.

-Solved by: Denis Borris, Fotos Fotiadis
+Solved by: Denis Borris, Fotos Fotiadis, Paul Cleary

 4 Points on a Square